gmelodie/gmelodie.github.io/content/posts/total-madness-1-async-await.md

 }
 ```

-But seriously now, what are we even looking at here?
+But what are we even looking at here?
 First of all, let's talk traits.
-Traits are what other programming languages like Java refer to as an Interface (although there might be slight differences between those definitions).
+Traits are what other programming languages like Java refer to as an **Interface** (although there might be slight differences between those definitions).
 In Rust, traits are a way to define general characteristics a type needs to fulfill in order to be considered "something".

 An example is in order: let's say a general characteristic a `Person` needs to fulfill in order to be considered a `Sibling` is the ability to `annoy` another `Sibling`.
-Here's how these would look in Rust:
+This is how it would look in Rust:
 ```rust
 trait Sibling {
     fn annoy(&mut self, other: &dyn Sibling);